 A: It is a condition to the closing of the merger that the proposed amendment and restatement of Certegy's articles of incorporation be approved by Certegy's shareholders, and the proposed amendment and restatement will not be effected unless the merger is completed.
-After giving effect to the merger and the issuance and reservation for issuance of shares of Certegy common stock in connection with the merger, the assumption of FIS stock options, and new stock option grants, the combined company would have approximately 85.8 million remaining authorized shares of common stock and 100 million authorized shares of preferred stock available for future issuance.
+After giving effect to the merger and the issuance and reservation for issuance of shares of Certegy common stock in connection with the merger, the assumption of FIS stock options and new stock option grants, the combined company would have approximately 85.8 million remaining authorized shares of common stock and 100 million authorized shares of preferred stock available for future issuance.
 The proposed amendment and restatement of Certegy's articles of incorporation will authorize the issuance of up to an additional 300 million shares of common stock and an additional 100 million shares of preferred stock.
 Certegy's board of directors believes that an increase in the authorized shares will give the combined company greater flexibility in the future to declare stock dividends or stock splits or to issue its common stock for other corporate purposes, including raising additional capital, issuances pursuant to employee and director stock plans, and possible future acquisitions.
-However, in deciding how to vote on this proposal, you also should consider the fact that the board of directors of the combined company will be free to issue all of the additional authorized shares on such terms as it determines to be appropriate, and that such issuances, or the possibility that such issuances may occur, could under some circumstances prevent or delay an attempt by a third party to acquire the combined company.